tprasadtp/cryptokms/README.md

 | [`RSA_4096`][awskms_keyspec] | `ENCRYPT_DECRYPT` | `RSAES_OAEP_SHA_1`,`RSAES_OAEP_SHA_256` | [crypto.Decrypter]

+## Keys from filesystem

+> **Warning**
+>
+> Use in-memory non swappable file system (like ramfs).
+> This can be used together with systemd-credentials(8) as keys can be encrypted,
+> bound to TPM and are only present in memory.
+In other cases this is insecure.

+- Keys on disk must be not encrypted with a passphrase and in PEM encoded PKCS8 format.

 ## Fake KMS

-Library also provides a fake KMS provider backed by ephemeral in-memory keys for test usage.
+Library also provides a fake KMS provider backed by _ephemeral in-memory keys_ **ONLY** for test usage.
 **DO NOT** use them for in non-test code.
-Keys are generated on `init()` and are used during the lifecycle of the binary.
+Keys are generated on demand and are used during the lifecycle of the binary.

 [Google Cloud KMS]: https://cloud.google.com/kms/docs
 [AWS KMS]: https://aws.amazon.com/kms/